Resolving Stanley's conjecture on $k$-fold acyclic complexes: Construction

-In the proof that \(\Phi\) is not rank 2 boolean decomposable, \(\Phi\) would need \(8\) more faces to possibly become rank 2 boolean decomposable.
-This is more than the \(4\) additional faces that the theorem assumes are needed.
-Furthermore, the faces of \(\Gamma\) used to make a copy of \(\Phi\) rank 2 boolean decomposable have to be comparable to the faces of \(\Phi\), rather than all faces of \(\Gamma\).
-There are 43 such faces of \(\Gamma\).
+In the proof of Theorem~\ref{Not2Decomposable}, $\Phi$ had only 16 faces that were not included in a copy of $\Psi$ instead of the 24 needed to possibly become rank 2 boolean decomposable.
+This difference of 8 is greater than the 4 assumed in Theorem~\ref{GoodAcycUnicornSoup}.
+Furthermore, only the 43 faces of \(\Gamma\) that are below \(\Phi\) can be used to make \(\Phi\) rank 2 boolean decomposable.
 With these improvements, we know that \(\Omega_6\) is a smaller counterexample, since \(6>43/8\).
 In fact, we can find an even smaller counterexample.